Haudenosaunee passport: Validity

 The validity of an Haudenosaunee passport for various purposes has been questioned, and the issue is entangled with the larger issue of Haudenosaunee sovereignty.

 The Isle of Man has issued public warnings rejecting the document as a valid form of either identification or nationality and regards holders as US or Canadian citizens, and the European Union does not recognise it as a valid travel document and has issued guidelines stating that visas cannot be affixed to the passport, barring holders from the Schengen Area.
-Both list the Iroquois passport as a "fantasy passport", a document issued by a minority, sect, population group or private organization, which according to the Isle of Man has "no authority and to which no official recognition has been given".
+Both list the Haudenosaunee passport as a "fantasy passport", a document issued by a minority, sect, population group or private organization, which according to the Isle of Man has "no authority and to which no official recognition has been given".

 The governments in the United States, the United Kingdom and Canada have refused to endorse the document as valid document for international travel.
 Additionally, the document does not appear on the list of forms of acceptable identification to cross into Canada.
 The Haudenosaunee passport has, however, been successfully used for international travel.

 As of 2010, the passports did not meet the 2009 Western Hemisphere Travel Initiative requirements for entry to the United States, although upgrades were in progress.